m2dsupsdlclass/azure-deployment/README.md

     source /workspace/workspace_setup.sh

-You should then be able to import keras from the python command in your
+You should then be able to import keras from the `python` command in your `PATH`:
-PATH:

     $ python -c "import keras"
     Using TensorFlow backend.